shoutbomb/libsbapi/README.md

 	</USER>
 ```

-### Example: holds – returns barcode and item hold available for pickup and not yet filled, when querying a user barcode
+###  holds – returns barcode and item hold available for pickup and not yet filled, when querying a user barcode

 URL: https://server:port/cgi-bin/sb.cgi?report=hold&uid=21967002133994